-- a. where the lighting proposed relates to its purpose; and, - b. where there is not a significant adverse affect on the character of the area, local residents, vehicle users, pedestrians and the visibility of the night sky.
+- a. where the lighting proposed relates to its purpose; and, - b. where there is no unacceptable adverse effect on the character of the area, local residents, vehicle users, pedestrians and the visibility of the night sky.

 Wherever possible opportunities to mitigate potential cumulative impacts on the night sky should be explored.